tomjoht/tomjoht.github.io/_restapicourse/pubapis_github_wikis.md

 ## Publish a sample file on Github

+In this section, you will create a new Github repo and publish a sample file there.

 1. Go to [Github.com](http://github.com) and either sign in or create an account.
 2. After you're signed in, click the **+** button in the upper-right corner and select **New repository**.